Annual Notices for Public

 Indoor Air Quality

 The Alexandria School District has a written indoor air quality (IAQ) management plan that describes our on-going effort to monitor and improve the air quality in our buildings.
-Jerry Bitzan is our IAQ coordinator, responsible for seeing that the management plan is implemented to prevent as many IAQ problems as possible and to quickly respond to any IAQ problems that may arise.
+Wade Nibbe is our IAQ coordinator, responsible for seeing that the management plan is implemented to prevent as many IAQ problems as possible and to quickly respond to any IAQ problems that may arise.
 The plan is available to the public during normal school hours.
-If you have any questions or concerns regarding indoor air quality, please contact Jerry Bitzan at (320) 762-2141 ext.
+If you have any questions or concerns regarding indoor air quality, please contact Wade Nibbe at (320) 762-2141 ext.
 4207.

 Lead in Water